ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

 While I want to implement side project, I realize I don't know how to start.
 Here's I play the role to explore Tensorflow.
 Hope  you can get some idea form this.

 ## Hello World
 Tensorflow progress day to day.
 In the first case I try to understand is MNIST image classification.
-It's  hello world case for first deep learning clas
+It's  hello world case for first deep learning class

 ####
 ```python